autolab/Autolab/docs/permission-model.md

 - Course group exists and instructor membership is correct.
 - User home and `authorized_keys` are created with secure ownership.
 - Course directory modes are locked down and setgid is preserved.

+---

+## Troubleshooting

+- **`cd <course>` returns `No such file or directory` from `~/courses`**
+   - This usually means the per-user course link points to the wrong host path.
+   - Verify the link target:
+      - `readlink -f ~/courses/<course-name>`
+   - Ensure `AUTOLAB_HOST_COURSES_ROOT` matches your host checkout path (for example, `/home/ubuntu/autolab-docker/Autolab/courses` on some deployments).
+   - Recreate user links by re-syncing SSH keys/provisioning (or trigger `ensure_courses_directory` via key update flow).

+- **Bootstrap prints `chgrp: invalid group` inside the Rails container**
+   - In delegate mode, groups are host-scoped and may not exist in the container's group database.
+   - This is handled by delegate-backed permission enforcement; use the updated bootstrap script that applies delegated filesystem enforcement.